LeonelVinasco/appBdB/README.md

 ![diagram](readmeImage1.jpg)

 At the top you can see 4 fields to fill with the employee information.
 The fields added to the database where employee_number, a unique identificator for every person, and boss_number.
-The only field allowed to be not null is the boss_number because the owner of the company couldnt have any boss.
+The only field allowed to be null is the boss_number because the owner of the company couldnt have any boss.

 ![diagram](readmeImage2.jpg)